Words and terms used in the world of From The Waters.

 Plural vichnids.
 A giant spider snake that makes webs and secretes a poison involving a mind controlling hallucinogen.

-A Celestial Colour division that specialises in entertainment.
+An Aelish Celestial Colour division that specialises in entertainment.

 One of the Striker profession specialties.
 Also known as artillereers.
 More of a second line of offensive, they tend to form the tactics for the Strikers around them in the midst of battle.
-They typically have a secondary skill they rely upon as well as physical strength (e.g. weapon, ability, etc.).
+They typically have a secondary skill they rely upon as well as physical strength (e.g. weapon, abilita, etc.).

-Vitalita is a physical extension type of magic that comes from one of the five vecrucia that are within an aelinuan's body.
+A physical extension type of magic that comes from one of the five vecrucia that are within an aelinuan's body.
 All aelinuans have a base foundational level of vitalita, which is grouped into six types, and these are set at particular starting levels at rebirth.
 Depending on an individual aelinuan's vitalita level, they may be able to gain additional capabilities.

 A gold plant with little red flowers.